tjoskar/ng-lazyload-image/CONTRIBUTING.md

 And at last will `finally` be called.
 At this point will the scroll event be unsubscribed, so the footprint will be minimal.
 However, if the attributes changes, we will restart and call `setup` and every other function once again.

-#### SSR Preset

-This preset will automatically be used for all web crawler bots.
-Yes, it is a bad name and will be updated in the future.

-This preset is used when a bot visit the site and it will load all the image right away, it doesn't matter if the pictures are in the viewpoint or not.

 ### Project setup

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repo to your account